Side Effects of Mesothelioma Chemotherapy

 - Numbness, pain, or tingling.
 Nervous system side effects result from nerve damage, which can lead to these sensations in the fingers and toes.
 It can also cause shaking, trembling, weak muscles, and loss of balance.

 - Cognitive changes.
-Sometimes called chemo brain, some side effects include difficulty thinking, remembering, or paying attention and staying focused on tasks.
+Sometimes called chemo brain, some side effects include difficulty thinking, remembering, paying attention, and staying focused on tasks.

 - Sexual dysfunction and infertility.
 Chemotherapy can cause infertility that may be permanent.
 Many of the side effects also lead to a loss of interest in sex.